An Annual Program to Honor Outstanding Nursing Professionals at UNC Health Care

 - Evidence of special qualities of caring and compassion.

 - Commitment to teaching and education of health science students and health care professionals.

 - Nominations must be for individuals only, not nursing teams.

 - All nominations will be reviewed by an Awards Committee designated by the Dean of the School of Medicine, which will select the award recipients.
-Previous honorees will be considered for an award after five years have passed.
+Previous honorees will be considered for an award after ten years have passed.